roblaing/webgames/ricerocks/README.md

 <h4>pattern -> action</h4>

-My initial version of key_listener passed the value of <code>bool</code> as a paramter depending on whether it was called by "keydown" or "keyup", but I rewrote it to get that value from event.type.
+My initial version of keyListener passed the value of <code>bool</code> as a paramter depending on whether it was called by "keydown" or "keyup", but I rewrote it to get that value from event.type.

 Though actually more verbose, having two switch blocks resolved confusion in my mind when to use <code>break;</code>